alexdreyesz/Codelaboration/README.md

-# Code-Laboration Project
+# Codelaboration Project

 ## Description
-Code-Laboration is an interactive tool designed for teachers to present code examples during class.
-It allows teachers to input lines of code that are displayed in a stacked format, enabling students to follow along easily.
+Code-Laboration is an interactive tool designed for teachers or students to present code examples during class or presentations.
+It allows the presenter to display lines of code that follows the current of how organic coding flows, enabling audience to follow along easily.

 ## Features
 - Input multiple lines of code.